-Press and hold \bowtie or \bowtie until the display flashes to tune to an individual station.
+Press and hold \forall or \forall until the display flashes to tune to an individual station.
 The display stops flashing after the buttons have not been pressed for more than two seconds.
 This function is inactive, with some radios, if the front seat passengers are listening to the radio.